 During Fiscal 2022 the Company was challenged by global supply chain disruptions and experienced shipping delays and raw material supply challenges, port congestion and shutdowns.
-These challenges improved during the fourth quarter of Fiscal 2022 and into the first quarter of Fiscal 2023, however they have yet to normalize to prepandemic levels.
-To mitigate the impact on its performance and customers the Company increased their investment in working capital in the second half of Fiscal 2022 which has carried over into the first quarter of Fiscal 2023 and supported the strong service levels we deliver to our customers.
+These challenges improved during the fourth quarter of Fiscal 2022 and into the first quarter of Fiscal 2023, and have largely normalized to pre-pandemic levels during the second quarter of Fiscal 2023.
+To mitigate the impact on its performance and customers, the Company increased their investment in working capital in the second half of Fiscal 2022 which has carried over into the first half of Fiscal 2023 and supported the strong service levels we deliver to our customers.
+These higher inventory levels have led to higher carrying costs during the first half of 2023, including costs related to raw material inventory and storage costs.
+This has led to unfavorable impact on gross profit and gross profit as a percentage of sales, most notably during the second quarter of 2023.

 The Company continues to navigate the inflationary environment and other macroeconomic factors including rising interest rates which are increasingly impacting consumer confidence and discretionary spending.
-The Company continued to take inflation-justified pricing actions as needed during the quarter to manage the inflationary operating environment.
-While the Company's foodservice business continues to remain strong, the inflationary pressures have resulted in the retail business experiencing declines as consumers are becoming more price conscious.
+The Company continued to take inflation-justified pricing actions on select products as needed during the quarter to manage the inflationary operating environment.
+While the Company's foodservice business continued to remain strong aided by the contract manufacturing business, the inflationary pressures have resulted in the retail business experiencing declines due to softer demand for protein, including seafood product as consumers switch to lower cost meal solutions.